A new infrastructure model for service providers

 Sorry, no results matched your search criteria(s).
 Please try again.

 As a service provider, supporting the value chain and your selected partners requires developing an operational model that makes it easy for partners to develop and deploy their own solutions.
-Such an operational model also needs to support partners’ access to data and analytics that are appropriate for ensuring the health, quality of experience, financial reconciliation, and trust of the services.
+Such an operational model also needs to support partners’ access to data and analytics that are appropriate for ensuring the health, QoE, financial reconciliation, and trust of the services.

-To achieve the scale required and manage the growing complexity, the operational model needs to include automation across the ecosystem and be able to meet end customers’ changing needs.
-Open application program interfaces (APIs) must be a necessary part of the overall operational model.
-Standardizing on an operational environment can help you achieving your objectives.
+To achieve the scale required and manage the growing complexity, the operational model needs to include automation across the ecosystem and be able to meet the end customers’ changing needs.
+Open application programming interfaces (APIs) must be a necessary part of the overall operational model.
+Standardizing an operational environment can help you achieve your objectives.
 An entire edge computing platform can be designed based on a Network-as-a-Service (NaaS) business model.
 In this model, APIs are essential along with the necessary software that controls and manages the platform and supports your ecosystem.

 Figure 1.
 Emergence of the infrastructure edge.